 The National Safety Council goes on to say that the use of hands-free devices doesn’t make it safe to use your phone while driving.
 Drivers who talk on cellphones while driving can take in as much as 50 percent less of their driving environment—including red lights and pedestrians.
 Using voice-to-text is also unsafe because it results in a mental distraction that can lead to serious accidents.

-If you or someone you love has been the victim of a distracted driver, contact the Law Offices of Howard Craig Kornberg and our car accident attorney in Los Angeles right away to preserve your legal rights.
-Our compassionate team is standing by at 310-997-0904 to schedule your free consultation.
+If you or someone you love has been the victim of a distracted driver, contact the Law Offices of Howard Craig Kornberg and our car accident attorney Los Angeles right away to preserve your legal rights.
+Our compassionate lawyer is standing by at 310-997-0904 to schedule your free consultation.